Team-Resurgent/Modxo/README.md

 #### Upgrading PrometheOS's Modxo steps

+> [!IMPORTANT]
-The following steps are only needed if wanting to upgrade PrometheOS with Modxo updates/fixes...
+> The following steps are only needed if wanting to upgrade PrometheOS with Modxo updates/fixes...

 1. Assuming PrometheOS-{board-variant}.uf2 is already flashed.
 2. Connect Raspberry Pi Pico to a PC with BOOTSEL button (or equivalent button on compatible RP2040 hardware) pressed and a new drive will become available.